 Curry Research Conference

 The Curry Research Conference (CRC) is an opportunity for undergraduate and graduate students to share their research while gaining valuable experience proposing, preparing, and presenting their work in a supportive environment.
-The 2020 conference is scheduled for Friday, March 27.
+The 2020 conference will take place Friday, March 27.

 Submit your work via our Canvas page here: https://curryvirginia.instructure.com/enroll/RTENCE.